ehsanmirmohammadi1387-py/number-guessing-game/README.md

 # 🎮 Number Guessing Game of DOOM!

 A hilarious and interactive number guessing game where you try to guess a random number between 1 and 20.
-But beware — the Death Angel is watching, and your IQ might be judged by the United Nations! 🤡
+But beware — your IQ might be judged by the United Nations! 🤡

 ## 🎯 Features
 - Random number generation between 1 and 20